hlsl-tc57/tc57/proposals/0013-named-casts.md

 _Requires:_ `sizeof(DestTy) == sizeof(SrcTy)` is `true`;
 _Returns:_ An object of type `DestTy`.
-Each bit in the the object representation of the `Src` argument is replicated into the cooresponding bit in the value representation of the newly created `DestTy` object.
+Each bit in the the object representation of the `Src` argument is replicated into the corresponding bit in the value representation of the newly created `DestTy` object.
 Padding bits in the result are unspecified.
 If an object or subobject of the returned value has a bit pattern that does not map to a value of that type, the behavior is undefined.